 To use the JD CAS, log in to your online account and follow the instructions for registering for the service.
 Be sure to print out a Transcript Request Form for each institution where you have received academic credit and send it to each institution promptly.
 Additional time is often required by LSAC to receive and process foreign transcripts.

 Questions about the JD Credential Assembly Service can be directed to LSAC at 215.968.1001, or LSACINFO@LSAC.org.

 Financing Law School

 International applicants should be aware of the financial resources required to attend our program for three years.
 Though international applicants will be considered for scholarship and grant assistance, such aid typically covers only a portion of tuition and does not cover living expenses.
 The Law School does not provide any teaching assistantships or tuition waivers for citizens of other countries.
-Admitted International students intending to enroll must provide proof of financial support documenting enough financial resources to pay for the cost of attendance for the duration of the three year degree program.
+Admitted International students intending to enroll in the Law School must provide proof of financial support documenting enough financial resources to cover the entire cost of attendance for the duration of the three year degree program.